-It’s no surprise: now, in 2022, Instagram is crucial for every professional photographer.
-If you want to be booked for the whole year (or even two) in advance, you have to be present on Instagram.
-Especially since April 9, 2012 when Kevin Systrom and Mike Krieger sold their platform to Facebook, Inc. This purchase connected two of the most recognized names in Social Media (yes, even then) into one and only helped further propel Instagram’s rapid growth.
-But not only this; the buyout also put two different ad systems into one.
-Thus, A/B testing now should not only be focused on particular ads, but also testing different channels and verifying the results.
-In this article, we’ll continue our e-marketing journey as a professional photographer and dig deeper into the proper strategies for Instagram Ads campaigns.
+It’s no surprise that Instagram is still crucial for every professional photographer, and if you want to be booked all year, you must be present on Instagram.
+On April 9, 2012, Kevin Systrom and Mike Krieger sold their platform to Facebook, connecting two of the most recognized names in Social Media into one, which propelled Instagram’s rapid growth.
+In addition, this buyout also put two different ad systems into one.

-Facebook is not enough
+Facebook is Not Enough

 Source: www.statista.com